-When we meet change in that way, we appreciate the possibilities it brings.
+When we meet a change in that way, we appreciate the possibilities it brings.
 Then, not only are we saying yes to the good things in life, but we’re also saying yes to adverse conditions.
-Because hardships and difficulties can become very helpful to us in accomplishing our aspirations.
+Because hardships and difficulties can be very helpful to us in accomplishing our aspirations.

 Keeping these points in mind can help us find our balance when we are pushed to our limit by challenges and stress.
-We have to start somewhere if we’re going to make such changes workable.
+If we’re going to make such changes workable, we have to start somewhere.
 And when we meet life’s moments with curiosity and openness, we have a chance to rediscover our resilience and let it shine.

 Expect the Unexpected: An Exercise

 1. Think of a current situation where you have a strong hope for a certain outcome.

 2. Imagine that situation will turn out just as you wish, in ways that benefit everyone concerned.
 Feel what that’s like to imagine that.
 You might write a few words appreciating this possibility.

 3. Now imagine something about that situation that could surprise you or throw you off course.
 Feel what it’s like to imagine that.
 Is there a way this surprise might be helpful?
 Make a few notes about that, if you like.

 4. What was different about imagining the two scenarios: the expected, and the unexpected?